-ENDS 1145 Computer Applications in Engineering 3 credits
+ENDS 1145 Computer Applications in 3 credits Engineering

 An introductory course where students learn areas in engineering in which computers are commonly used.
-Computer hardware and software are introduced, and an introduction to programming.
+Computer hardware, software and programming are introduced.
 Topics include reporting, calculation, drafting, analysis, computer aided design, numerical control, rapid prototyping and direct material deposition.
 The student will gain hand-on experience in these areas.